kilmu1337/DMA-DNA-ID/README.md

 > [!NOTE]
 >
-> I'm happy to help you.
-Please cite the source if you share this script.
+> I'm glad this script helped you.
+If you share this script, please cite the source.

 Discord Channel: https://discord.gg/sXeTPJfpaN